Sadhana Shivdasani: Early career

 Sadhana aspired to be an actress since childhood.
-In 1955, she played a chorus girl in the song "Mur mur ke na dekh mur mur ke" in Raj Kapoor's Shree 420.
+In 1955, she played a chorus girl in the song "Mud mud ke na dekh mud mud ke" in Raj Kapoor's Shree 420.
 When she was 15 years old, she was approached by some producers who had seen her act in a college play.
 They cast her in India's first Sindhi film titled Abaana (1958), where she played the role of Sheila Ramani's younger sister.
 She was paid Re 1 for this movie.

 A photograph of her taken during the promotional shoot for the film Abaana (1958) appeared in the movie magazine Screen.
 It was then that Sashadhar Mukherjee, one of Hindi cinema's leading producers at that time, noticed her.
 She joined Mukherjee's acting school along with her debutant co-star Joy Mukherjee, Sashadhar's son.
 Ram Krishna Nayyar (R. K. Nayyar), who had previously worked as assistant director on a few films, directed this film.
 He also created her trademark look, called the Sadhana cut, inspired by Hollywood actress Audrey Hepburn.
 The Filmalaya Production banner thus introduced Joy, Sadhana and her iconic hairstyle in their 1960 romantic film Love in Simla.
 The film was declared a hit at the box office and was listed in the top 10 films of 1960.
 During this period she would again work under the same banner opposite Joy in Ek Musafir Ek Haseena.